prash-singla/helloExpress/README.md

 helloExpress
 ============
-MEN
+MEAN Stack

-A demo appication to demonstrate use of nodejs, express and mongoDB.
+A demo application to demonstrate use of nodejs, express, Angular js and mongoDB.
 Building backend with node which will serve as api.

 Getting Started